sing1752/portfolio/README.md

 Browser Compatibility: Making sure the portfolio worked seamlessly across different browsers was another hurdle.
 I used tools like Can I use and BrowserStack to test and fix compatibility issues.

 Through these challenges, I learned the importance of thorough testing, continuous learning, and seeking feedback.
 This project taught me not just about coding but also about the nuances of web design and user experience.

+Libraries/Frameworks used:
+Bootstrap
+Animate on scroll
+Bootstrap JS
+Popper.js
+jQuery

+External Pictures used:
+Services.png from Canava
+Social Media icons from Canava
+Services Icons from Canava

+External Fonts:
+Used EXO2 and Nunito from google fonts